rust-lang/book/nostarch/chapter03.md

 ```

 There are no function calls, macros, or even `let` statements in the `five`
-function: just the number `5` by itself.
-That's a perfectly valid function in
+function—just the number `5` by itself.
+That’s a perfectly valid function in
 Rust.
-Note the function's return type is specified, too, as `-> i32`.
+Note that the function’s return type is specified, too, as `-> i32`.
 Try
-running this code, and the output should look like this:
+running this code; the output should look like this:

 ```bash
 $ cargo run